-What is the process?
+What is the process for selling your startup equity?
 How long will it take?

-Do not act upon exercising for the purposes of selling without ensuring that there are viable buyers for your shares.
-Depending on the company, this can take just days for commonly transacted companies or several weeks for companies where we have infrequent transactions, or when there happens to be a dip in investor interest in the company.
+Do not act upon exercising for the purposes of selling without ensuring that there are viable buyers for your startup equity.
+Depending on the company, this can take just days for commonly transacted companies or several weeks for companies where transactions are more infrequent, or when there happens to be a dip in investor interest in the company.

 Do you have enough cash on hand to exercise your stock options (ISOs, NSOs)?

 Once you’ve decided that you would like to exercise, you will have to have enough cash on hand (see calculator above) to go through the exercise process with your company.

 What are some exercise financing options?

 If you do not have enough cash to exercise, there are some that platforms offer financing to provide liquidity to shareholders of private companies against their private stock holdings.
 This liquidity can be used to exercise options, pay taxes on exercised options, diversify concentrated stock positions, or make a large purchase (house, car, etc.).

 If the liquidity platforms are used to exercise options independent of a potential shares sale, the shareholder can hold onto the potential upside of their shares in the future and potentially receive tax advantaged treatment at the time of sale by qualifying for long-term capital gains.

 - Their fees are calculated as a % of the value of your shares after your company IPOs, is acquired, or your shares are otherwise liquidated; no out of pocket upfront fees.